-The National Audit Office issued its guidance for auditors on value for money work for 2016/17 in November 2016.
-The guidance identifies one single criterion for auditors to evaluate:
+The National Audit Office (NAO) had issued its guidance for auditors on value for money work for 2017/18 in November 2017.
+The guidance stated that for local government bodies' auditors are required to give a conclusion on whether the Authority had proper arrangements in place.

+The guidance identified one single criterion for auditors to evaluate: